nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ### CHANGELOG

-1. We will update the CHANGELOG for every release
+1. We will update the CHANGELOG for every release following [Common Changelog](https://common-changelog.org/) style.
 2. The CHANGELOG will include prominent notification of breaking changes, including a link to migration guide.

 ### Fixing Backwards Incompatible Changes